guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 The keyword-based coded search system that can find the related data in the whole train-dataset of policy model.
 Policy model interacts with this system, following the instructions from human.
 For example, human find a wrong response of policy model.
 The search system split the corresponding prompt-response-pair to sub-strings.
 Then the search system takes the sub-strings as queries.
-The search system can also be implemented by policy model: We input the prompt that ask policy model to find similar data in its own train-dataset.
+The search system can also be implemented by policy model: We input the prompt that ask policy model to find the most similar data in its own train-dataset.

 #### 2.2.2 Policy Model

-We have the chating dataset that can train policy model to chat with human.
+Human labeled the init chating train-dataset that can train policy model to chat with human.
 The policy model can accept these human instructions:

-1. Human instruction that ask policy model to call the search system to find the related data.
+1. Human instructions that ask policy model to call the search system to find the related data.
 The policy model transforms natural language to code to call the search system.

-2. Human instruction that confirm to do the editing of related data, when human think ChatGPT's response is wrong.
+2. Human instructions that confirm to do the editing of related data, when human think ChatGPT's response is wrong.

+3. The policy model can also do these works: Transform the new human-inputed knowledge to the exact format that is same to the train-dataset.

 #### 2.2.3 Data Editing Module

-The editing/replacing/adding coded system for fetched related data.
+The editing/replacing/adding coded system for related old data that is fetched from train-dataset.
+Human decides what to do with the new-inputed data: Editing the old data by new data, replacing the old data by new data, or merging the new data to the old data.
 Policy model interacts with this system, using the knowledge from human and call this system to correct the data in train-dataset.

 ## 3. Discussion